St Patrick's Cathedral, Armagh (Roman Catholic): The cathedral of Cardinal Logue

 The bazaar raised over £30,000 and Logue travelled to Italy with his architect to visit marble quarries and artisan workshops, choosing materials and craftspeople to carry out Hague's plans.
 Hague died soon after designing the first of his additions: a marble rood screen, 30 ft wide and 36 ft tall.
 His replacement was George Coppinger Ashlin, former partner of Pugin's son.
 Upon appointment, Ashlin almost immediately identified a major structural problem with the roofs on McCarthy's aisles and a new groined roof of Bath Stone was constructed.
 This, combined with repairs on the foundations of the towers which had not been designed to take the weight of McCarthy's spires, used much of the funds raised by the Bazaar.
 Nevertheless, Cardinal Logue pressed ahead with lavish plans.
 Ashlin designed a High Altar carved from Carrara marble, Lapis Lazuli and Jasper to sit before Hague's rood screen and the Italian sculptor, Cesare Aureli was commissioned to carve a frontal in alto relievo of Leonardo da Vinci's Last Supper.
 Ashlin closed the Crossing by constructing two side screens of statuary marble, 30 ft wide, across the north and south transepts and statuary marble communion railings inlaid with Breccia di S Votaleat the Nave.
 The Cathedra throne projected in three divisions at the second bay on the North side with canopied niches, having crockets and pinnacles and surmounted by a marble spire.
 The centre of the throne was carved with the arms of the cardinal in statuary marble.
 The entire crossing was paved with inlaid marbles, designed in squares with quatrefoil panels and crosses and centred on a pietra dura representation of the Cardinal's armorial bearings.
 An elaborate pulpit was constructed at the south west pier of the crossing.
-Composed of statuary marble inlaid with rare coloured marbles, its plan was octagonal, with angle niches containing statues of the Evangelists, St. Patrick and St. Brigid, the canopies above the statues being groined and carved.
+Composed of statuary marble inlaid with rare coloured marbles, its plan was octagonal, with angle niches containing statues of the Evangelists, Saint Patrick and Saint Brigid, the canopies above the statues being groined and carved.
 The panels between the statues were filled with inlaid traceries.
 The canopy of the pulpit, rising to a height of nearly 36 ft. was carved in Austrian oak painted white and inlaid with coloured enamels and gold leaf.